Health insurance for young singles

 • Choose your excess.
 The excess is a set amount you pay on admission to a private hospital.
 When you take out a hospital cover policy, you can often choose your own excess from a few options.
 Choosing a higher excess will typically reduce the premiums you pay, which might be beneficial if you rarely go to hospital.

-Expert tips for choosing the right health insurance as a young single
+Expert tips for choosing the right optical cover for you

 Our health insurance expert, Steven Spicer, has some tips on how to find a suitable health insurance policy as a young single.